ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 ++++++++++++++++++++++++++++++++++++

 Do the following steps:
 To log in as the "calthorpe" user under which most of the server is setup.
+You'll need to enter the calthorpe password.
 ::
   su calthorpe